Victoria Burrows B.Sc. (Hons) M.Sc. CEnv MCIEEM

 Since joining the team, Carol has assisted with Extended Phase 1 Habitat Surveys, National Vegetation Classification and report writing.

-So far, Chris has assisted with Extended Phase 1 Habitat Surveys, Hedgerow Regulations surveys, GCN Habitat Suitability Index surveys and report writing.
+Since joining the team, Luke has assisted with Extended Phase 1 Habitat surveys, Hedgerows Regulations surveys, great crested newt, Habitat Suitability Index surveys, bat roost potential surveys and report writing.

 ERAP (Consultant Ecologists) Ltd works closely with its team of qualified, specialist ecologists throughout the UK on a sub-contract basis to assist the consultancy in long-distance commissions so that it is able to provide an efficient, economic, and high-class countrywide service to clients.